-A Oh, yes.
+A: Oh, yes.

-Q Did you work closely with Mr. Bourke?

-A Yes.
+- Q: When you got there, you found, to your surprise and delight, that you were assigned to -- as Bob Bourke described it -- the really first, all new, post-war car, which became the Starlight coupe? - A: Oh, yes. - Q: Did you work closely with Mr. Bourke? - A: Yes.
 He was director.
 He was our chief, and he had all the problems.
 That's another thing about this.
 You hear about, "What the hell is a chief designer?"
 He's the guy that has all the problems, and the staff just has isolated areas.
 Later, I became chief designer for Loewy for very few, but very eventful, years.
 Where you have his ego to deal with, and a new president of the company, and a very small budget, and a very short time to come up with a winner that you have to almost guarantee.
 Ridiculous, isn't it?
-But very exciting, and it happened to work.

-Q You had about two years to put these together?

-A Yes, that's all.
+But very exciting, and it happened to work. - Q: You had about two years to put these together? - A: Yes, that's all.
 The two complete cars.
 And to put in immediate production on the Studebaker -- the Avanti.
 I don't have the figures on the timing right in front of me, but, as a marketing/information man, you'd be interested in the marketing approach on the Avanti: two sentences and one little meeting in Palm Springs before we started on the car as what are we aiming for?
 You've got to know where the heck you're going when you have a week or ten days to develop and get approval on a new car.
 That is how tight we were on time.
 That direction could go anyplace, and you could miss.